Skip to content

 • set_fs_root(path) records a sandbox root (for future path checks).

-• Creates PATH shims for xdg-open, open, and browsers to prevent app launches.
+• Creates PATH shims for xdg-open, open, start, and common browsers to prevent app launches.

 • Policy utilities (mcp_fuzzer.safety_system.policy):